eisBlume0901/BudgetTracker/README.md

    ```
    You can change the contents of the file as long as you follow the CSV format.
 2. Location:
-   There is a ready-file named `List of Accounts` inside the BudgetTracker folder.
+   There is a ready file named `List of Accounts` inside the BudgetTracker folder.
 Please do not change the file name or
 else the code would not be read and processed.
 You can create a new file as long as you revise the file name inside the
 `AccountManager` class.
    ```java